accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 _Instructions_

+- Introduce code
+  - [Line 3] Creates raw pointer to the `123` by de-referencing the box, creating a new reference and casting the new reference as a pointer
+  - [Line 4] Creates raw pointer with a NULL value
-- Introduce `.as_mut()`; converts pointers to Options
+  - [Line 7] Converts pointers to Options Introduce `.as_mut()`;
-- Wrap the calls in unsafe
+- Compile to reveal the error messages
+- Discuss
+  - [Line 6] De-referencing a raw pointer
+  - [Line 7] Calling a function that's marked as unsafe
+- Fix the code and compile again to show the working program
-- Add a safety comment above the two calls saying that we know that the memory is valid
+- Add safety comments above the two calls saying that we know that the memory is valid
+- Discuss the possibility of using a single unsafe block rather than one for each line.
+Mention that we want to cover a single case with an unsafe block to avoid masking errors and to make safety comments as specific as possible

 </details>